Since 2015, I’ve been inclining to live my life as a minimalist.

 So I removed it.

-And I’m suck at doing email marketing, at least for now.
+And I suck at doing email marketing, at least for now.
 And the subscription pop-up made my site loads slower.

 So I removed it.

-There are many plugins that I removed, and my sites has increased in performance and that is good for the visitors.
+There are many plugins that I removed, and my sites have increased in performance and that is good for the visitors.